alexeysas/sdc-behavioral-cloning/writeup_template.md

 Also as a simple dataset for training - I've collected two laps of data using first track.
 My goal for now was not to fight with over fitting but make sure that model able to drive the track in a some way.

 Additionally, I've normalized model inputs to fit values to the range [-0.5, 0.5] which is proven to work a lot better than initial color range [0, 255].
 Also cropped image data above the horizon (50 pixels from top), removed the car image (20 pixel from bottom), and cropped 20 pixels from thr left and right side.
-So final image looks like:
+So initial and final images looks like:

 ![alt text][image2]